Hubli-Dharwad Bus Rapid Transit System

-Hubli-Dharwad Bus Rapid Transit System (HDBRTS) is a bus rapid transit system built to serve the twin cities of Hubali and Dharwad, located in the North-Western part of Karnataka state in India.
-Hubali-Dharwad BRTS (HDBRTS) project is a Government of Karnataka initiative to foster long-term economic growth in the region.
+Hubli-Dharwad Bus Rapid Transit System (HDBRTS), locally known as Chigari Bus, is a bus rapid transit system built to serve the twin cities of Hubali and Dharwad, located in the North-Western part of Karnataka state in India.
+It is a Government of Karnataka initiative to foster long-term economic growth in the region.
 The project promotes public transportation between the twin cities and aims to reduce congestion and air pollution in the region.

 The 22.5 km dedicated BRT corridor connects Hubali and Dharwad.
 This system will not only transport 17500 (1.75 lakh) daily passengers currently using the buses on this corridor but also provide an alternative for the private vehicle users travelling on this corridor.

 The Hubali-Dharwad BRTS project was implemented as part of the Sustainable Urban Transport Project (SUTP) and funded by the Government of Karnataka, Ministry of Housing and Urban Affairs (MHUA), World Bank and Global Environment Facility (GEF).
 The total cost of the project is ₹970.87 crore (9.71 billion rs).

 Hubali-Dharwad BRTS Company Limited

 The Hubali-Dharwad BRTS Company Ltd, a special purpose vehicle (SPV), is the nodal agency that implemented the BRT System.
-In addition to the managing director, the company also has four Deputy General Managers (Admin, Finance, Infrastructure, and Operations & ITS) and a Chief Security Officer.
+In addition to the managing director, the company also has four deputy general managers (Admin, Finance, Infrastructure, and Operations & ITS) and a chief security officer.